Complete Guide to Buying Commercial Property in Cape Town

 | TOTAL ACQUISITION COST | R22 841 156 | ~14.2% above purchase price |

+Reviewed July 2026.
 Transfer duty rates and fee scales are subject to change.
-Confirm current SARS rates and attorney tariffs at time of transaction.
+Confirm current SARS rates and attorney tariffs at the time of the transaction.
+Where VAT applies instead of transfer duty, the tax line above changes materially and the total acquisition cost must be recalculated.

 Post-Purchase Management